maldojr88/MaldoMessageQueue/NETTY.md

 ### Channel
 Provides an API on top of native Java Socket class to simplify.
-A channel registers with an EventLoop for it's entire lifetime
+A channel registers with an EventLoop for it's entire lifetime.
+Channel LifeCytle:
+- ChannelRegistered
+- ChannelActive
+- ChannelInactive
+- ChannelUnregistered

 ### EventLoop
 Core abstraction for handling events